eutopia-rising/eutopia-rising.github.io/safety/index.md

 * Please do not bring nuts.
 * There will be many latex sex supplies at this party.
-* Smoking: No smoking or vaping in the play area.
+* No smoking or vaping in the play area.
-* Scents: We want everyone to feel the most themselves, but out of consideration for more sensitive party goers, please consider wearing less or no perfumes/colognes, etc…
+* We want everyone to feel the most themselves, but out of consideration for more sensitive party goers, please consider wearing less or no **scents** (perfumes/colognes, etc.)

 # Photos

-No photos except in the designated photo area.
 No photos without explicit consent of everyone in the photo, including ‘in the background’.
+Use the wall.

 # Intoxication